After you log in to your droplet with the Digital Ocean console, you can use these commands to create an SSH key, add it to your

 Copy/paste the following into an “incognito” window in Chrome or a “private” window in Firefox.
 Your browser will force the following to

 https which will make it not work.
+Alternatively, you can use your server IP rather than the hostname.

 add the link to putty: